sherdwhite/book_trader/docs/DATABASE_POOLING.md

 ## What is Connection Pooling?

-Connection pooling is a technique used to manage database connections efficiently by:
+Connection pooling manages database connections by:
-- Reusing existing connections instead of creating new ones for each request
+- Reusing existing connections instead of creating new ones
-- Maintaining a pool of active connections ready for use
+- Maintaining a pool of active connections
-- Automatically closing idle connections after a timeout period
+- Closing idle connections after a timeout period

 ## Configuration